 9. Hair Loss in Women

-Most times, we lose hair due to deficiency in B vitamins.
-You should also look out for other signs of B vitamins deficiency, such as brittle nails.
+Most times, we lose hair due to a deficiency in B vitamins.
+You should also look out for other signs of B vitamin deficiency, such as brittle nails.

 10. Diarrhea or Constipation

 Again, this has to do with the overgrowth of bad bacteria.
 When your stomach has lots of bad bacteria and low amounts of friendly bacteria, you’re likely to suffer constipation, diarrhea and bloating.